-Latvian TSO JSC "Conexus Baltic Grid", acting as the settlement and balancing coordinator of the Estonian-Latvian common balancing zone, performed a total of 666 balancing operations (383 balancing activities were performed to eliminate positive imbalances and 283 balancing activities - to eliminate negative imbalances).
-In 2021 94% of all balancing transactions were performed on the trading platform, while offers submitted by transmission system balancing service providers were used in 6% of cases.
-Compared to the previous year, in 2021, proportion of the balancing transactions performed on the trading platform grew by six percentage points.
+Latvian TSO JSC "Conexus Baltic Grid", acting as the settlement and balancing coordinator of the Estonian-Latvian common balancing zone, performed a total of 526 balancing operations (341 balancing activities were performed to eliminate positive imbalances and 185 balancing activities - to eliminate negative imbalances).
+The total number of balancing actions performed during the year is less than the number of balancing actions of the previous year - 383 and 283, respectively - a more pronounced decrease in the number of actions for clearing the negative imbalance of system users can be observed.
+In 2022, 95% of all balancing transactions were performed on the trading platform, while offers submitted by transmission system balancing transaction performed on the trading platform the proportion decreased by one percentage point, which can be evaluated positively.
 The TSO registers and publishes information regarding capacity available, nominations and allocations, capacity used, all network users' imbalance position, balancing actions (gas source, number of trades, quantity of natural gas traded, total) balancing sell and buy prices of gas day D, daily neutrality charge for the previous month.